samaddmirzaa/london-property-intelligence/README.md

 | Median absolute error | £46,972 |
 | Mean absolute error | £91,446 |

-The gap between the median and the mean is worth explaining.
 Half of all properties are predicted within £47k of their actual sale price.
 The mean is nearly double that because a handful of multi-million pound sales produce very large absolute errors and drag the average up.
 Quoting only the mean would make the model look worse than it is for typical properties, and quoting only the median would hide a real weakness.